Khitan small script: Corpus

-There are no surviving examples of printed texts in the Khitan language, and aside from five example Khitan large characters with Chinese glosses in a book on calligraphy written by Tao Zongyi (陶宗儀) during the mid 14th century, there are no Chinese glossaries or dictionaries of Khitan.
+There are no surviving examples of printed texts in the Khitan language, and aside from five exemplar Khitan large characters with Chinese glosses in Tao Zongyi's 1376 Important Matters in the History of Calligraphy, there are no Chinese glossaries or dictionaries of Khitan.

 The main source of Khitan texts are monumental inscriptions, mostly comprising memorial tablets buried in the tombs of Khitan nobility.
 There are about 33 known monuments with inscriptions in the Khitan small script, ranging in date from 1053 to 1171.

 Encoding

 The Khitan small script was added to Unicode version 13.0 in March 2020.
-471 graphic characters are located in the Khitan Small Script block, while a single invisible filler character is located in the Ideographic Symbols and Punctuation block.
+476 graphic characters are located in the Khitan Small Script block, while a single invisible filler character is located in the Ideographic Symbols and Punctuation block.
 The filler is inserted following the first character of a cluster, and denotes a character cluster laid out with one character on the first line, as opposed to the usual two.